xqzo/Kitty-Quiz/README.md

 ## Description

 Kitty Quest is an interactive webpage that generates fun and cute photos of cats with an interesting cat-related fact to complement!
-Our motivation to build this project is both to bring joy to our users in the form of cute kittens, and educate them on a topic they may be curious about…
+Our motivation to build this project is both to bring joy to our users in the form of cute kittens, and educate them on a topic they may be curious about...

 No longer will people have to struggle by searching for their own cute kitten photos, as Kitty Quest provides a quality database of only the best media friendly for all kitten lovers out there.

-As developers of a technological marvel, it’s only natural for there to be some bumps in the road… We encountered issues with communication and incorporating localStorage.
+As developers of a technological marvel, it’s only natural for there to be some bumps in the road...
+We encountered issues with communication and incorporating localStorage.
 In the future, we do hope to implement a more engaging interface, along with possible branches into other facets of the animal kingdom.
 Imagine an innovated “Kitty Quest” that includes a plethora of adorable fauna to learn about!

 Here is a [presentation](https://docs.google.com/presentation/d/1fS1XWilwuy1sI-x_VTZxI5Nk_DCCVPqKJ6pESrF8rbw/edit?usp=sharing) that explains our project in more detail.